 Clear pathways for you

-Our Sangha Events are for those who’d like to find out more.
+Our Sangha Events (community events) are for those who’d like to find out more.
 No commitment is required, but we ask that you first complete our intro and follow on courses or have attended 6 months of ‘beginners’ classes, as these give a good basis for engaging with our Sangha events.

 Becoming a Mitra (the Sanskrit word for ‘friend’) in the Triratna Buddhist Community signifies that someone has decided they are a Buddhist, that they are endeavouring to practise the five ethical precepts the Buddha taught and that they have decided that the Triratna Buddhist Community is the place where they want to ‘put down the roots’ of their practice, at least for the time being.
 It’s fine to try out lots of different approaches, but if we’re going to take our practice deeper, we need make a commitment (provisional, at first) to a particular path and context.
 Becoming a Mitra is just such a provisional commitment, and is marked in a simple ceremony.

-Some people decide they would like to take their commitment further and after being a mitra for sometime, they ask to be ordained into the Triratna Buddhist Order which opens up further pathways of training and commitment.
+Some people decide they would like to take their commitment further and after being a Mitra for sometime, they ask to be ordained into the Triratna Buddhist Order which opens up further pathways of training and commitment.